Marvey626/alx-pre_course/README.md

-My first readme
+My first readme.
-This is an uodate
+This is an update.